Preparation of your Thesis

 Acceptable File Formats for University of Guelph ETDs

-Multiple File and Alternative Submission Formats
+Multiple Files and Alternative Submission Formats

 Format | Common file extensions |